WMInfoTech/continuous-qualtrics-exporter/README.md

     * Returns a Success or Failed message
     * Direct usage example (will only work directly if file is written locally)
         * `uploadtoonedrive.py`
+- main.py
+    * This process will run continuously and will import and execute all the scripts defined above.
+It requires all the same setup already described, but will pass the result of each script to the next process.

 ## Contributions